Dr. Barbara Carey-Shuler Equity Institute

 - Excel: Intentionally design diverse programs, empower students through their own learning, and partner with students to meet their academic, personal, and professional goals.

-- Expand: Authentically integrate culturally relevant pedagogies and implement inclusive engagement practices that will help the College shift from the traditional focus on access to a broader focus on access and completion.
+- Expand: Authentically integrate culturally relevant pedagogies and implement high impact practices that will help the College shift from the traditional focus on access to a broader focus on access and completion.

 Dr. Barbara Carey-Shuler is a local philanthropist and former longtime educator and elected official in Florida.
-Dr. Carey-Shuler made a generous gift to Palm Beach State College to implement the Dr. Barbara Carey-Shuler Equity Institute.
-The institute will be focused on addressing issues around diversity, equity and inclusion which has become a prolific part of the national dialogue in higher education.
+Dr. Carey-Shuler made a generous gift to Palm Beach State College to start the Dr. Barbara Carey-Shuler Equity Institute.
+The institute will be focused on addressing issues around increasing access, retention, and completion, which has become a prolific part of the national dialogue in higher education.

 As Dr. Carey-Shuler indicated, “I want Palm Beach State College to be a leader in this area because this is not only happening at the College, but it is something you can find around the nation.”
 Equity for all students is also a focus of the College’s Strategic Plan and Guided Pathways.
 The achievement rates in retention and completion of Black and Hispanic males lag significantly behind any other group of students.
 Improving outcomes and closing the gaps will be a focus of this institute.